 Handheld LIBS is now also an approved and recognised technique, recommended by the API (American Petroleum Institute) for material verification of alloy piping.
 See API RP 578 for more details.

 LIBS is great for general metal identification and sorting.
 It’ll give you an accurate ID of stainless steels, low alloy steels, aluminium alloys, nickel alloys and many more.
 A robust grade library comes with the device as standard, but this can also be added to and/or easily amended.

-Here I’m going to write specifically about Hitachi High-Tech’s range of Vulcan LIBS analysers.
-The Vulcan is a handheld analyser that’s about the same size and shape as a cordless drill weighing just 1.5 kg.
+Here I’m going to write specifically about Hitachi High-Tech’s range of Vulcan LIBS analyzers.
+The Vulcan is a handheld analyzer that’s about the same size and shape as a cordless drill weighing just 1.5 kg.